 I have found this practice to bring good things.

 From Paris, I moved to New York City, where the now defunct YogaWorks studio on the Upper East Side became a second home.
 A strong Vinyasa Flow practice saw me through exciting times at work; Prenatal yoga shepherded me through my pregnancy and beyond.
-Later still, as divorce and my mother’s death came into focus, my practice kept me whole.
-Ordered movement orders the mind, and with ordered mind and breath I could keep moving forward.

 I have found this practice to bring good things - and the teachers and fellow travellers it has brought me into contact with have been the very best.
 I am grateful to Rory and Dory at Yogakutir and the masterful teachers at Mission E1, as well as those who brought the breath in NYC and the open-hearted teachers who got me started on this ride way back in my Paris days.
 And to so many more: thank you.